lzim/teampsd/docs/github_draft_2.md

 ![Configure the FindReplace.yml Action File](https://user-images.githubusercontent.com/30132017/97484653-40149e00-1916-11eb-879f-2d9154c46cc8.png)

 1. Select the FindReplace.yml file and place in "edit" mode.
-2. Update line 53 with the desired word, acronmn or string within in the quotation marks.
+2. Update line 53 with the desired word, acronym or string within in the quotation marks.
-**PRO TIP:** Do not leave extra spaces before or after words, unless you want the search to include the space immedately before or after a search string.
+**PRO TIP:** Do not leave extra spaces before or after words, unless you want the search to include the space immediately before or after a search string.
 For example, the search term "Session 1" will find "Session 1", "Session 10" and all instances where the number "1" is found, even if it is in the number "10."
 To limit the search, place a space immediately after the "1" like this "Session 1 " and that will limit the search to "1" only.
 3. Update line 54 with the replacement term in quotation marks.
 4. To limit a search to an updated file or directory, remove the appropriate hash mark (#) from the line of code that provides the needed search constraint.
 5. Navigate to the upper left of the window and select the green "Start commit" button.
 Select the "Commit directly to Master branch" radio button and click the green "Commit changes" button.